 Introduction to Programming for Musicians and Digital Artists

-This course provides a complete introduction to programming for digital musicians and artists, in the real-time multimedia language ChucK.
-Rich with practical examples and pointers to additional web resources, it can be understood by novices wishing to learn to program interactive arts systems.
+pointers to additional web resources, it can be understood by novices wishing to learn to

 About the Course